-Adding websites links in RevMan Web
+Adding websites links in RevMan

-Links to websites should be entered in RevMan Web using the Insert Link function.
-Detailed instructions for doing this are provided in the RevMan Web Knowledge Base (https://documentation.cochrane.org/revman-kb/links-in-the-text-92932967.html)
+Links to websites should be entered in RevMan using the Insert Link function.
+Detailed instructions for doing this are provided in the RevMan Knowledge Base.

 Formatting addresses (URLs)

 Copy and paste the URL from the website, but remove any unnecessary characters from the end of the URL.